Royal Scots Fusiliers: 21st (Royal North British Fusilier) Regiment of Foot (1713–1877)

 The regiment was awarded the title "Royal" around 1713, returning to England in August 1714 on the death of Queen Anne who was succeeded by George I. During the Jacobite Rising in 1715, it fought at Sheriffmuir against forces led by its founder's son, the 6th Earl of Mar.
 The Rebellion was defeated but in July 1716 Orrery was removed due to his Jacobite sympathies and replaced by George Macartney.
 Macartney was a Whig loyalist involved in the 1712 Hamilton–Mohun duel who went into exile when charged as an accessory to murder, returning when George I became King.

 Britain was at peace during this period and the regiment remained on garrison duty until the War of the Austrian Succession broke out in 1742.
 It fought at Dettingen in June 1743 and Fontenoy in April 1745, a British defeat famous for the British and French commanders politely inviting each other to fire first.
 During the 1745 Rising it was part of the force that defeated the Jacobite army at Culloden in April 1746 but was back in Flanders when the Treaty of Aix-la-Chapelle ended the war in 1748.

 In 1751, the system whereby regiments were numbered by seniority was formalised and it became the 21st Regiment.
-With the exception of the capture of Belle Île in 1761 during the 1756–63 Seven Years' War, the next 20 years were spent on garrison duty in Gibraltar, Scotland, West Florida and Quebec before returning to England in 1773.
+The regiment captured Belle Île in 1761 during the 1756–63 Seven Years' War.
+After the conclusion of the conflict it was deployed to Mobile, British West Florida in c.
+October 1765; the next 18 years were spent on garrison duty in Gibraltar, Scotland, West Florida and Quebec before returning to England in 1773.

 The regiment saw action at the Siege of Fort Ticonderoga in July 1777 during the American Revolutionary War, took part in the Siege of Bergen op Zoom in March 1814 during the Napoleonic Wars and saw combat at the Battle of New Orleans in January 1815 during the War of 1812.
 The regiment then served under the command of Lieutenant Colonel Frederick Haines at the Battle of Inkerman in November 1854 during the Crimean War.